tuan188/MGiGen/README.md

 }
 ```

-## Create input builder:
+## Create input builder from view model:

-Copy json text to clipboard then using command:
+Copy view model text to clipboard then using command:

 ```
 $ python ib.py